 The doc later resurfaced in October 2020 when Franco was diagnosed with an inoperable brain tumor.
 He begged her to keep quiet about it so as not to upset Liz, and Terry reluctantly agreed.
 Naturally, the truth still came out and Terry continued to help treat Franco in the hopes of saving his life.
 And when Franco was shot and killed by Peter, Terry was there to support Liz as she grieved for her husband.

 In June 2021, Terry was part of a meeting where Monica Quartermaine was named the new chairperson of the hospital.
 And when Britt Westbourne worried she could be replaced as chief of staff, Terry officially asked to be considered.
-Stay tuned to see what happens next!
+Monica surprised the women by announcing that Britt and Terry would be co-chiefs.
+Terry and Britt clashed, but ultimately found common ground and were able to work together.
+Liz was upset when Terry revealed that her father, Jeff Webber, had reached out to her when Liz wouldn’t return his calls.

 Love GH?
 Be sure to join our We Love General Hospital Facebook group to chat about all the latest storylines and juicy gossip!